input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 In terms of efficiency, the section [**1.
 How Phalanx Addresses CPS-21 – Ouroboros Randomness Manipulation**](#1-how-phalanx-addresses-cps-21---ouroboros-randomness-manipulation) in the *Rationale* part of this document illustrates, through three scenarios $`\text{Phalanx}_{1/10}`$, $`\text{Phalanx}_{1/100}`$, and $`\text{Phalanx}_{\text{max}}`$, how different time budgets (2 hours, 12 hours, and 5 days, respectively) improve the protocol’s security guarantees against grinding attacks.

 In terms of computational load, we recommend setting the time budget at a **midpoint between minimal and maximal protocol capacity**, corresponding to approximately **12 hours** of execution on typical, CPU-based hardware as recommended for SPOs.
 However, this choice should ultimately be guided by **settlement time performance requirements** across the ecosystem, including the needs of **partner chains and other dependent components**.

+#### 5.1.1 Specialized ASIC vs CPU-Based Chips

+We need to account for the possibility that adversaries may equip themselves with specialized ASIC chips optimized for computing Wesolowski’s Verifiable Delay Function (VDF).
+The Chia team has already developed and deployed such **ASIC Timelords**, which demonstrate between **3× and 5× performance improvements** compared to standard CPU-based implementations.
+These ASICs reach up to **1,000,000 iterations per second**, while commodity CPU Timelords typically max out around **260,000 IPS** ([Chia Network, Oct 2023](https://www.chia.net/2023/10/26/were-going-to-ludicrous-speed)).

+To mitigate this performance asymmetry, our initial strategy is to require a **12-hour equivalent workload on standard CPU hardware** (as in \$`\text{Phalanx}_{1/10}`\$), which is calibrated to provide the **same security guarantees** as a more aggressive configuration like \$`\text{Phalanx}_{1/100}`\$.
+This gives us a conservative baseline for security, assuming an adversary might leverage ASIC acceleration.

+Critically, scaling this kind of grinding capability is expensive.
+For an adversary to mount an effective grinding attack, they would need to build and operate a farm of VDF-optimized ASICs — a non-trivial financial and operational challenge.
+Chia’s rollout of these units has been tightly controlled and aimed at ensuring global distribution, not centralization ([Chia Global Expansion Update, June 2024](https://www.chia.net/2024/06/10/global-expansion-of-chia-network-security-with-successful-asic-timelord-rollout)).

+**Mid-term**, we propose encouraging — or potentially requiring — stake pool operators (SPOs) to adopt VDF ASIC hardware.
+This would ensure that honest participants remain competitive and are not systematically outperformed by well-resourced adversaries.

+**Long-term**, our strategy involves standardizing the use of verifiable delay ASICs across the network, or alternatively, establishing a dynamic calibration process.
+This would allow iteration requirements to be periodically adjusted based on the evolving performance gap between commodity and specialized hardware, maintaining consistent and predictable security guarantees.

+In summary, while ASIC-equipped adversaries could, in theory, gain a computational advantage during the grinding window, the cost and scale required to pose a real threat remains high.
+Our mitigation strategy is to raise the honest baseline to neutralize this advantage and prepare for possible hardware evolution over time.

 Time bugdet are a high level abstract, and we need to derive into T akka the number of iteration we are going to ask for each block produced.